MusketeerHD/PHP-Javascript-Website-Control-Komputer/README.md

 - Enjoy

 # Disclaimer
-Copyright© 2022 by Grup 6
+Copyright© 2022 by Group 6
-This Repo all made by Musketeer
+This Repo all made by Musketeer AKA Azfa
 Please keep this text for attribution
 All right reserved